To content

 Congratulations on your successful doctorate, Kay Hönemann!

-On December 9, 2025, Kay Hönemann successfully defended his dissertation at TU Dortmund University.
+On December 9, 2025, Kay Hönemann (WMA at the professorship Digital Transformation) successfully defended his dissertation at TU Dortmund University.

 The photo captures a celebration in a brightly lit office or seminar room, featuring a group of five people, likely marking an academic milestone like a PhD defense.
 On the left side, the main focus is on a smiling man dressed in a black suit and black shirt.
 He is standing still while another man places a custom-made graduation cap (mortarboard) on his head.
 The man placing the hat wears a grey plaid blazer, blue jeans, and glasses.
 The hat itself is heavily decorated; the cylindrical part is covered in small printed photos, and the top features miniature objects, including a small palm tree and a frame.
 To the right of this pair, three onlookers observe the scene.
 Closest to the center is a man wearing a red plaid shirt, jeans, and glasses, who is also wearing a white face mask and has his hands clasped.
 Next to him stands a woman with curly hair and glasses, wearing a yellow and green patterned sweater; she holds a glass of sparkling wine and a brown bag.
 On the far right stands a tall man in a black t-shirt and grey trousers, also holding a glass of sparkling wine and smiling.
 In the immediate foreground, resting on a white table, is a white balloon with the text "Congrats Class of 2025" printed in a festive font.
 The background features a whiteboard, a wall-mounted air conditioning unit, and a display area featuring a large model of a construction crane or excavator (likely a Lego Technic model).
 The room has a standard drop ceiling with fluorescent lighting.